 Guide to Fix Windows Unable to Complete the Format Error?

-We all know that, formatting any external USB drive is very easy on Windows system, and no one need to learn professional skills or programming language to format any external drive (Pendrive, SD card etc) via PC/Laptop.
+We all know that formatting any external USB drive is very easy on Windows system, and no one needs to learn professional skills or programming language to format any external drive (Pendrive, SD card etc) via PC/Laptop.

 But sometimes, this easy task becomes annoying.
-It shows error message and abrupt the formatting process.
-When you right click on the drive icon and select format option on a HDD, memory card, USB flash drive, pen drive, external hard drive or any storage media on a Windows computer.
+It shows an error message and abrupts the formatting process.
+When you right click on the drive icon and select format option on an HDD, memory card, USB flash drive, pen drive, external hard drive or any storage media on a Windows computer.

 If you want to get rid of “Windows was Unable to Complete the Format” error message then you must apply the below given step-by-step guide to deal with “Windows was unable to complete the format” error.

 Causes of Windows Unable to Complete the Format Error

 Some common causes that generate Windows unable to format error and block the formatting process of pendrive, flash drive, and SD card are virus infection, write-protection, bad sectors, and physical damage.

 So it is recommended to avoid using USB flash drive poorly, like don’t connect it with any virus-infected system.

 As once you connect the USB drive or SD card with the virus infected device then, it will also get infected.